berserksystems/instrumentality/README.md

 ## Architecture.
 This is an Axum web server that reads and writes data to MongoDB.
 Users register with the platform and create subjects.
 Subjects can be organised into groups.
-Data is about subjects and is continuous, discrete or meta.
+Data is about subjects and is continuous, discrete or metadata.

+## Licence.
+This program is licenced under version 3 of the 'GNU Affero General Public License'.
+See `LICENCE` for a copy of this licence.

 ## Features.
 - Abstraction over common data: content, presence, metadata.